 If no initial symptoms are present, observe the patient for at least 12 hours for hypoxemia.
-Hospitalize the patient for 12-24 hours for observation or longer if gas exchange is compromised.
+Hospitalize the patient for 12-24 hours or longer for observation if gas exchange is compromised.
 Noncardiogenic pulmonary edema can take up to 48 hours to develop.
-Educate the patient on the possible symptoms and instruct the patient to return if the symptoms develop.
+Educate the patient on the possible symptoms and instruct the patient to return if symptoms develop.

-Administer oxygen to the patient for hypoxemia.
+Administer oxygen for hypoxemia.
 Intubation and mechanical ventilation may be necessary if gas exchange is severely impaired.
 Treat secondary infection, if present.

 Administer volume expanders cautiously.
 The patient may require invasive monitoring because excessive administration of volume expanders can cause hydrostatic pulmonary edema.
 Nitrogen dioxide (NO2) forms nitric oxide, causing vasodilation and an apparent volume depletion.

 Transferring the patient to a tertiary care center for further diagnostic evaluation and ventilatory support may be necessary.

 Rescuers must remove the patient from the source of exposure without endangering themselves.
 Wearing a self-contained breathing apparatus (SCBA) may be indicated.
 The patient should then receive supplemental oxygen, and, if needed, airway management and ventilatory support.

 The primary emergency department (ED) treatment of NO2-induced respiratory illness is supportive therapy directed at correction of hypoxemia, ventilatory failure, and secondary infection.
 Endotracheal intubation and mechanical ventilation may be required, depending on the degree of respiratory distress and hypoxemia.
 High-dose corticosteroids are suggested in the treatment of pulmonary manifestations, but data on their prophylactic use after nitrogen dioxide (NO2) exposure are anecdotal.